CityOfZion/neo-python/README.md

 - Open a new [issue](https://github.com/CityOfZion/neo-python/issues/new) if you encounter a problem.
 - Or ping **@localhuman**  or **@metachris** on the [NEO Discord](https://discord.gg/R8v48YA).
 - Pull requests welcome.
 You can help with wallet functionality, writing tests or documentation, or on any other feature you deem awesome.
-All successful pull requests will be rewarded with one photo of a cat or kitten.

 ## Getting started

 neo-python has two System dependencies (everything else is covered with `pip`):

 - [LevelDB](https://github.com/google/leveldb)
-- [Python 3.5.4](https://www.python.org/downloads/release/python-354) (3.6 and up is currently not supported due to its `byteplay3` dependency)
+- [Python 3.6+](https://www.python.org/downloads/release/python-364/) (3.5 and below is not supported)

 We have published a Youtube [video](https://youtu.be/oy6Z_zd42-4) to help get you started.
 There are many more videos under the